-La Maison Pichard: Family-run for over 20 years, La Maison Pichard (88 Rue Cambronne) is the right place to go for a traditional yet unforgettable croissant.
-So much so that in 2011 the owner and master of the business, Frédéric Pichard, won the best croissant award in Paris.
-The secret of Maison Pichard is the perfect harmony of milk, flour, and creamy pamplie butter.
-Ideal cooking is also done to ensure its shiny, crispy exterior.
-Maison Pichard croissants are waiting for their enthusiasts with their delicious taste and wonderful smell.
+Family-run for over 20 years, Maison Pihard (88 Rue Cambronne) is the right place to go for a traditional yet unforgettable croissant.
+So much so that in 2011 the owner and master of the business, Frédéric Pihard, won the award for the best croissant in Paris.
+The secret of Maison Pihard is the perfect harmony of milk, flour and creamy pamplie oil.
+An ideal cooking is also carried out to ensure its shiny crispy exterior.
+Maison Pihard croissants are waiting for their enthusiasts with their delicious taste and wonderful smell.

-Café Pouchkine: This is one of the right addresses for a great start to the day with delicious croissants and tea.
-Located on Place de la Madeleine, this elegant cafe will enchant you with its sophisticated lounges, stylish ambiance, and, most importantly, the magnificent croissants à la vanille.
-Traditional from the outside, the appetizing golden feast attracts passers-by with its fine yet distinctive bourbon vanilla filling.
-While you are eating your croissants coupled with hot chocolate, you will witness the magnificent ambiance of the cafe.
-In addition to the delicious tastes of Café Pouchkine, its well-designed interior design enchants the visitors.
+Kafe Pouchkine is one of the right addresses for a wonderful start to the day with delicious croissants and tea.
+Located on Place de la Madeleine, this elegant cafe will enchant you with its sophisticated lounges, stylish ambiance and most importantly, the magnificent croissant a la vanille.
+Traditional from the outside, the appetizing golden feast attracts passers-by with its subtle yet distinctive bourbon vanilla filling.
+While you are eating your croissants, which will be very nice with hot chocolate, you will witness the magnificent ambiance of the cafe.
+In addition to the delicious tastes of Kafe Pouchkine, its well-designed interior design enchants the visitors.

-Stohrer: The address for the best almond croissant in Paris is Stohrer.
+Stohrer is the address for the best almond croissant in Paris.
 Located on the lively Montorgueil street, Stohrer's real name comes from the title of being the oldest patisserie in the city.
-Founded in 1730 by Nicolas Stohrer, the pastry chef of King Louis XV, the patisserie iss famous for making the most beautiful almond croissants in Paris.
+Founded in 1730 by Nicolas Stohrer, the pastry chef of King Louis XV, the patisserie is also famous for making the most beautiful almond croissant in Paris.

-La Maison d’Isabelle: Located in the heart of the Latin Quarter, La Maison d'Isabelle is one of the patisseries specializing in French pastries.
-You can find croissants made using organic French butter and flour.
-Perfectly leavening and yet delicious, these croissants are also award-winning croissants.
+Located in the heart of the Latin Quarter, La Maison d'Isabelle is one of the patisseries specializing in French pastries.
+You can find croissants made using organic French butter and flour in this patisserie.
+Perfectly rising and yet delicious, these croissants are also award-winning croissants.
 La Maison d'Isabelle managed to get the award for the best croissants in Paris in 2018.
-Besides, despite the increasing popularity of the patisserie with the awards, the prices did not increase.
-This is one of the anecdotes that pleases croissant lovers.
+In addition, the patisserie did not increase in prices despite its increasing popularity with the awards.
+This is one of the happy anecdotes for croissant lovers.